ArianFiroozi/CN-CA4-base/README.md

 5. Routing Protocol: simplified iBGP and eBGP are implemented. router forwards packets on internal routes simply by choosing the best metric provided. this metric is route delay (OSPF) or hop count (RIP) for iBGP routes and AS count for eBGP routes. routers add AS ID to a route when it has come from an external route. by checking the as path of a route, router knows if any route has looped back into the AS and refeuses to recognize any paths with loop. for iBGP, loops are not prevented and any path length over 15 is discarded and therefore loops don't make packets stormed over the network.
 OSPF prevents loops by memorizing the path when routing table is shared and similar to eBGP, router prevents loop by recognizing its own ID in the path.

-   RIP and OSPF are implemented in similar fasion: all routing tables get advertise for all ports except the ports that the route is received from. this is quite different from real OSPF implementations which send link state messages to other routers, but since we have a perfect network and delays are always accurate, which ever route has less delay will get transfered to router sooner and other routes that contain the same destination will arive later with worse metrics and will not cause the table to get updated and sent again. this approach creates a Dijkstra algorithm for sharing routing tables.
+   RIP and OSPF are implemented in similar fashion: all routing tables get advertise for all ports except the ports that the route is received from. this is quite different from real OSPF implementations which send link state messages to other routers, but since we have a perfect network and delays are always accurate, which ever route has less delay will get transfered to router sooner and other routes that contain the same destination will arive later with worse metrics and will not cause the table to get updated and sent again. this approach creates a Dijkstra algorithm for sharing routing tables. metric for OSPF is delay in this project since throughput and baseband does not have a meaning in this context.

     RIP routes on the other hand, can arrive later and have better metrics since the metric is hop count. this will make the routing table update more than once for a single destination, each new better route being a new itaration it creates a Bellman-Ford algorithm and RIP will converge slower than OSPF.
 RIP routes also have a timeout and if the route does not arive again after the period, it is considered as an invalid route and gets removed from routing table.